 Fixed annuities, in general, are not known for carrying a number of fees.
 Still, there are some fees that can be tacked on to any type of annuity.
 Such fees include:

-Variable annuities are structured around the stock market and other fluctuating financial instruments, and therefore can fluctuate in profitability.
-When you purchase a variable annuity, your premium is put into various sub-accounts that align with your preferred level of risk.
+Variable annuities are structured around the stock market and other fluctuating financial instruments, and therefore can vary in profitability.
+When you purchase a variable annuity, your premium is distributed into various sub-accounts that align with your preferred level of risk.

-The value of your variable annuity will vary depending on the performance of the investment options you choose.
+The value of your variable annuity will depend on the performance of the investment options you choose.

 Similar to fixed annuities, variable annuities grow tax-deferred, have no upper limit on contributions and offer different payout options.
 Just like fixed annuities, variable annuities can pay out in a lump sum, in smaller payments over time, or a combination of both.

-Variable annuities are a higher-risk option than fixed annuities and, consequently, have some drawbacks:
+Variable annuities are higher risk than fixed annuities and, consequently, have some drawbacks:

-In addition to the principal of the annuity, variable annuities also carry additional fees.
-Some fees specific to variable annuities are:
+In addition to the principal of the annuity, variable annuities carry fees.
+In fact, the national average fee for a variable annuity is 3.61 percent, and it can even go over 5 percent.
+Some kinds of fees specific to variable annuities are: